List of mergers and acquisitions by Embracer Group

 Embracer Group is a Swedish video game holding company controlled by Lars Wingefors.
+In 2016, the company was spun out of Nordic Games Group and in 2019 it was renamed Embracer Group.

-As of 2021 they own more than 76 internal studios in over 45 countries in Europe and the Americas.
-Its subsidiaries are organized under twelve groups: Amplifier Game Invest, Asmodee, CDE Entertainment, Coffee Stain Holding, Dark Horse Media, DECA Games, Easybrain, Embracer Freemode, Gearbox Entertainment, Plaion, Saber Interactive and THQ Nordic.
+As of 2024 they own more than 106 internal studios in over 45 countries in Europe and the Americas.
+Its subsidiaries are organized under ten groups: Amplifier Game Invest, Asmodee, CDE Entertainment, Coffee Stain Holding, Dark Horse Media, DECA Games, Easybrain, Embracer Freemode, Plaion and THQ Nordic.
 Each group has its own operations, subsidiaries and development studios.